lsst-sqre/sqr-079/index.rst

 Each application has one and only one entry in the external secret store, named after the application.
 The separate secrets for the application are stored under keys within that entry.
+If the application requires those secrets to be divided into separate Kubernetes ``Secret`` resources, this should be done by the Phalanx configuration, rather than by the external secrets store, since it is an implementation detail of that application's Helm chart.

 Each application secret has a key and a description.
 The former is the key in the entry in the external secret store and also normally the key in the Kubernetes ``Secret`` resource to create, and thus the key should be chosen to match the expected key used by the application's Kubernetes resources.